turtton/YtAlarm/README.md

 YtAlarm is a simple alarm application using [youtubedl-android](https://github.com/yausername/youtubedl-android).
 It makes be possible to wake up with a video/music which you like.
 This application does not use Google's developer services or service-dpendent APIs such as YoutubeAPI, so it will work without problems on any Android device that meets the supported Api level(probably).
-Also, you do not need an account for each service to use this app.
+Also, you do not need an account for each service to use this application.

 # Feature